ntlinh16/cloudal/docs/g5k_setting.md

 # Working on Grid5000

-This tutorial shows you how to set up the connection to [Grid5000](https://www.grid5000.fr/w/Grid5000:Home) system from your laptop, then provision machines, install applications and conduct experiments on the reserved machines.
+This tutorial shows you how to set up the connection to [Grid5000](https://www.grid5000.fr/w/Grid5000:Home) system from your laptop.

 If you do not have a Grid5000 account, check out the [Grid5000:Get an account](https://www.grid5000.fr/w/Grid5000:Get_an_account)

 ## Set up to access nodes from outside Grid5000
 To interact with Grid5000 system from your laptop (not from a Grid5000 frontend node), you have to perform the following steps:

-##### 1. Set up an alias for the access to any hosts inside Grid5000.
+#### 1. Set up an alias for the access to any hosts inside Grid5000.

 In `~/.ssh/config`, put these lines:
 ```